CesiumGS/cesium/Documentation/Contributors/TestingGuide/README.md

 (For an introduction to promises, see [JavaScript Promises - There and back again](http://www.html5rocks.com/en/tutorials/es6/promises/)).

 For asynchronous testing, Jasmine's `it` function uses a `done` callback.
-For better integration with Cesium's asynchronous patterns, Cesium replaces `it` with a function that can return promises.
+For better integration with CesiumJS's asynchronous patterns, CesiumJS replaces `it` with a function that can return promises.

 Here is an excerpt from [ModelSpec.js](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Specs/Scene/ModelSpec.js):